Hanesbrands (NYSE:HBI) Issues Q3 2021 Earnings Guidance

-Hanesbrands (NYSE:HBI) last released its quarterly earnings results on Thursday, August 5th.
-The textile maker reported $0.47 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.39 by $0.08.
+Hanesbrands (NYSE:HBI) last posted its quarterly earnings data on Thursday, August 5th.
+The textile maker reported $0.47 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.39 by $0.08.
 Hanesbrands had a negative net margin of 5.29% and a positive return on equity of 77.49%.
-As a group, research analysts predict that Hanesbrands will post 1.74 EPS for the current fiscal year.
+As a group, research analysts anticipate that Hanesbrands will post 1.74 EPS for the current fiscal year.

 Hanesbrands Company Profile